Teaching Assistant Visa Sponsorship Jobs in New York

 Which visa types are most common for teaching assistant roles in New York?

-The J-1 Exchange Visitor visa is the most common for graduate teaching assistants, typically issued through a university's exchange program.
-The H-1B is used when the TA role qualifies as a specialty occupation, usually at the postdoctoral or advanced research level.
+The J-1 visa Exchange Visitor visa is the most common for graduate teaching assistants, typically issued through a university's exchange program.
+The H-1B visa is used when the TA role qualifies as a specialty occupation, usually at the postdoctoral or advanced research level.
 F-1 students on OPT can work as teaching assistants without separate sponsorship, though this is time-limited.
 Each visa category has distinct eligibility requirements.

 Which cities in New York have the most teaching assistant sponsorship jobs?